NinVoido/spotify-vpn/doc/man-sections/link-options.rst

          push "socket-flags TCP_NODELAY"

 --max-packet-size size
-  This option will instruct OpenVPN to try to limit the maximum on-write packet size by restricting the control channel packet size and setting ``--mssfix``.
+  This option will instruct spotify to try to limit the maximum on-write packet size by restricting the control channel packet size and setting ``--mssfix``.

-  OpenVPN will try to keep its control channel messages below this size but due to some constraints in the protocol this is not always possible.
+  spotify will try to keep its control channel messages below this size but due to some constraints in the protocol this is not always possible.
 If the option is not set, the control packet maximum size defaults to 1250.
   The control channel packet size will be restricted to values between